jschwartzentruber/bugconf/README.md

 - submitting the reduced testcase back to FM to log it from there
 - use git to auto-version work in progress (single testcase.html & log.txt which are versioned with automatic & accurate commit messages
+- new commands like lscrashes to list crashes in that bucket from the shell

 Installation
 ============